itsalexcoman/food-recycler/README.md

 # Food Recycler
-Food Recycler is an SPA that can be used to prevent food waste by sharing food they no longer plan on consuming.
+> SPA for preventing food waste by enabling users to share food they no longer plan on consuming

 ### Goals
  - Raising awareness about food waste in a fun, community-based manner